12 Illustration Styles Every Illustrator Should Know

 Children's book illustration

-Each children's book illustrator has a unique style, so the field is broad and can't be narrowed down to one definitive style.
-Some key features, however, are usually vibrant colors, a sense of movement, and defined emotion.
+Each children's book illustrator has their own unique style, so the field is broad and can't be narrowed down to one definitive style.
+Some key features, however, are usually things like vibrant color, a sense of movement, and defined emotion.

 Image Source: LEE WHITE ILLUSTRATION

 These types of illustrations rely on a definitive theme to carry a story.
-They are often imaginative and use exciting patterns and bright colors to keep children engaged in the story.
+They are often imaginative and make interesting use of patterns and color to keep children engaged in the story.

 Cartoon illustration

 Cartoon illustration usually has a childlike, whimsical sensibility.
-Snoopy and Garfield are well-known print cartoons that have defined this style.
+Snoopy and Garfield are well-known print cartoons that are definitive of this style.

 Image Source: ArcaMax